RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_translation_memories.md

-Looping through Translation Memories
+# Looping through Translation Memories
-==

-Iterating through all the translation units in a TM can be useful to perform various maintenance-related tasks.
-Suppose you need to batch-delete a number of TUs, e.g. all TUs that do belong to a certain customer, or all TUs that are older than two years, as they can be considered outdated.
-In this case, you can loop through the TUs and apply a delete action to each TU that fulfills (or does not fulfill) a specific criteria.
-In this chapter we would like to demonstrate how to programmatically handle such a use case by deleting all TUs that belong to the client *Microsoft*, i.e. where the TM field *Customer* has the value *Microsoft*.
+Iterating through all translation units in a TM is useful for maintenance tasks.
+For example, you might want to delete TUs for a specific customer or remove outdated TUs.
+In this chapter, you will see how to delete all TUs that belong to the client *Microsoft*, where the TM field *Customer* has the value *Microsoft*.

-Add a New Class
+## Add a New Class
---

-Start by adding new class called ```TmIterator``` to your project.
-Implement a public function called ```Iterate```, which takes the TM file name and path as string parameter.
-For this sample scenario, let us assume that the aim is to iterate through a given TM and output the source segments of each translation unit that has the field value *Customer* -> *Microsoft*.
+Start by adding a new class named `TmIterator` to your project.
+Implement a public method named `Iterate()` that takes the TM path as a string parameter.
+In this example, the method iterates through a TM and outputs the source segments of each TU where *Customer* equals *Microsoft*.

 Start by opening the TM as shown below: